Home of Romanian Orthodox heads of church, this is located on Dealul Mitropoliei (Mitropoly Hill).

-This was built by the architect Gheorghe Simotta between 1932-1937, on the place where Constantin Serban Cârnul built a home for the abbot of the monastery.
+The architect Gheorghe Simotta built it between 1932-1937, on the place where Constantin Serban Cârnul raised a home for monastery’s abbot.

-In 1688 Radu Leon called the monastery, the country’s mitropoly, and the old dwelling of the abbot was restored and extended.
+In 1688 Radu Leon called the monastery, country’s mitropoly, restoring and extending the old abbot’s dwelling.

-According to the customs of the 17th century, the seat of legislative power was placed in the middle of a religious complex for 2 reasons.
+According to the 17th century’s customs, the seat of legislative power was placed in the middle of a religious complex for 2 reasons.